NSF STEM Scholarship

 - Complete the quantitative reasoning skills test online and a science assessment (information will be sent to you when you indicate your interest in the program)

-- Complete a performance task on the UC campus (This will be done within current UC covid-19 protocols.
-The task will be related to your intended major and will involve research and/or an activity in our lab.)
+- Complete a performance task on the UC campus (The task will be related to your intended major and will involve research and/or activity in our lab.)